ai-krml-uoft/indigolog/examples/elevator_sim/README.md

 In addition, some controllers make use of INDIGOLOG search operator to optimise the behavior of the elevator.

 The example executes in a simulated environment via simulator device manager `dev/env_sim.pl`.
-The simulator includes a simple TCLK/TK where the user can issue exogenous actions:
+The simulator includes a simple Python-based TCLK/TK where the user can issue exogenous actions:

 ```prolog
 - `heat`: temperature went up.